Drug and Alcohol Abuse Assistance

 If you wonder whether you could benefit from help in making healthy and responsible choices concerning use of drugs, alcohol or tobacco, please consider exploring the following resources:

 UC Davis Resources

-The Other Bar is a network of recovering lawyers and judges throughout the state, dedicated to assisting others within the profession who are suffering from alcohol and substance abuse problems.
+The Other Bar is a network of recovering lawyers and judges throughout the state, dedicated to assisting others within the profession who are living with alcohol and substance abuse problems.
 The Other Bar is a private, non-profit corporation, and is founded on the principle of anonymity and strict confidentiality.
 The program is voluntary and open to all California lawyers, judges and law students.
-Call their hotline 24 hours a day at: 1-800-222-0767.